International Computer and Information Literacy Study (ICILS)

 Trends in International Mathematics and Science Study (TIMSS)

 The Trends in International Mathematics and Science Study (TIMSS) provides reliable and timely data on the mathematics and science achievement of U.S. students compared to that of students in other countries.
 TIMSS data have been collected from students at grades 4 and 8 since 1995, generally every 4 years; the United States has participated in every administration of TIMSS.
-In addition to the mathematics and science assessments, questionnaires are given to students, their teachers, and school principals to gather information about the background contexts for learning.
-TIMSS is sponsored by the International Association for the Evaluation of Educational Achievement (IEA) and conducted in the United States by the National Center for Education Statistics (NCES).
+TIMSS Advanced studies the achievement in advanced mathematics and physics of students in their final year of secondary school.
+It has been conducted in 1995, 2008, and 2015, with the United States participating in 1995 and 2015.

 Explore more about TIMSS and U.S. participation in TIMSS by viewing the resources provided on the NCES TIMSS website.
 Related international resources, including the TIMSS International reports, TIMSS assessment frameworks, TIMSS Methods & Procedures, and international data files, are available at the TIMSS International site.